-The watercourse to Baxter Creek provides direct fish habitat to the fish community of the watercourse and downstream to Baxter Creek.
-The natural feature form and function will be protected by a 30 m natural buffer from the high-water mark for any new developments, with the exception the proposed road crossing (Appendix I).
-All development will be located outside the 30 m buffer.
-Development includes houses, pools, or accessory buildings and stormwater management facilities and outlet channels.
-Septic systems must be located a minimum of 30 m from all waterbodies.
+The tributary of Baxter Creek within the study area provides direct and indirect fish habitat to the local fish community.
+The natural feature form and function will be protected by a 30 m natural buffer from the high-water mark for any new developments, with the exception the proposed road crossing and stormwater outlet (Appendix I).
+All other development will be located outside the 30 m buffer.
+Development includes houses, pools, lawns or accessory buildings.

-The headwater drainage feature located in Habitat Zone 2 provides indirect fish habitat, but will be protected by the watercourse and wetlands buffer.
+The headwater drainage features located in Habitat Zone 2 and 3 provide indirect fish habitat and will also be protected by a 30 m buffer from the high-water mark.